Here’s every electric convertible available now or potentially in the future

 Work on the Ronin started in 2021, with a 600-mile range (which would make it the longest-range electric car in production) and more than 1,000bhp the target.
 A 0-60mph time of close to two seconds and a top speed of 170mph should be achievable thanks to its three motor all-wheel-drive setup.
 All things to all people, seemingly.

 Should provide the perfect antidote to the many, many electric SUVs emerging too.
-Though, with a price tag of $385,000, it’ll likely sadly only be affordable to few.
+Though, with a price tag of $385,000, it’ll likely sadly only be affordable to few, if it even arrives at all, with recent reports suggesting the firm is in serious financial trouble.

 MG Cyberster

 Say hello to the MG Cyberster.
-First teased in concept form back in 2021, it has since evolved into a fully fledged production model, as revealed at the 2023 Shanghai Motor Show.
+First teased in concept form back in 2021, it has since evolved into a fully fledged production model, as revealed at the 2024 Geneva Motor Show.
 And doesn’t it just look the part?

-First revealed at the 2017 Geneva Motor Show (remember them?), the Bentley EXP 12 Speed 6e was a gorgeous two-seat convertible concept that previewed the British luxury marque’s electric future, and offered the public the chance to give feedback.
+First revealed at the 2017 Geneva Motor Show, the Bentley EXP 12 Speed 6e was a gorgeous two-seat convertible concept that previewed the British luxury marque’s electric future, and offered the public the chance to give feedback.

 While the exterior looks were familiar, it was a different story inside with its yoke-like steering wheel and ‘pods’ for driver and passenger, the idea being that occupants would sit between batteries, rather than on top of them.
 Smart thinking, we reckon.
 Though the concept car only had enough electrical power to move it on and off show stands, Bentley said any production version would have a real-world range of around 300 miles.